helio-fm/helio-sequencer/Docs/getting-started.md

 They will be described below, but, before you dive in,

-### A bit of a history and a couple of silly excuses
+### A little backstory and a couple of silly excuses

-This project was started out of the need for an advanced MIDI editor, something like Sublime Text for music.
+This project arose from the need for an advanced MIDI editor, something like Sublime Text for music.

-I was also sick and tired of visual overstimulation, which most of the music tools out there tend to have more and more (just google some pictures for "digital audio workstation").
-As one of the main goals, I wanted a tool that feels right: something with an uncluttered and non-distractive UI.
+I was also sick and tired of visual overstimulation, which most music tools tend to have more and more (just google some pictures for "digital audio workstation").
+One of my main goals was to create a tool that feels right: one with an uncluttered and non-distractive user interface.

-So generally, I'm always trying to avoid adding UI controls if there's a way to do without them.
+So, in general, I try to avoid adding UI controls if there is a way to do without them.
 As it turned out, though, there are a couple of challenges with that approach (for which I don't see simple solutions, UX design is hard):

- * one challenge is to keep the UI both simple or even minimalistic and not disorienting at the same time,
+* one challenge is to keep the UI simple, even minimalistic, while also not being disorienting,
- * another challenge is to keep the UI look and behave consistent across all platforms, especially desktop and mobile.
+* another challenge is to keep the UI look and behave consistently across all platforms, both desktop and mobile.

-If something feels misleading to you — apologizes, feel free to [report](https://github.com/helio-fm/helio-workstation/issues/new) that to help identify the main friction points.
+If something feels misleading to you, please [report](https://github.com/helio-fm/helio-workstation/issues/new) it to help identify the main friction points.

 ### Workspace navigation

-The breadcrumb control on the top is responsible for the navigation over the workspace.
+The breadcrumb control on the top is responsible for navigating the workspace.

-The root node called `Studio` contains links to all available pages and open projects:
+The `Studio` root node contains links to all available pages and open projects:

 ![breadcrumbs-root-menu]

 #### Workspace structure

-Breadcrumbs are displaying a hierarchy of the current page you're on.
+Breadcrumbs show the hierarchy of the current page you're on.

-Under the hood, all pages live in a tree-like structure like this:
+Under the hood, all pages have a tree-like structure that looks like this:

 - **Dashboard** for the projects list, a fancy logo, and a couple of buttons
 - **Settings** for choosing a language, audio drivers, playing with UI flags, etc